puppetlabs/puppet-docs/source/pe/3.3/external_ca.markdown

 Each of these will need to be replaced with new certificates signed by your external CA. The steps below will explain how to find and replace these credentials.

->**Hint**: For a quick reference of the certs and security credentials you need to replace, see the [PE Certificates and Security Credentials Quick Reference](#pe-certificates-and-security-credentials-quick-reference) at the bottom of this page.
+>**Tip**: For a quick reference of the certs and security credentials you need to replace, see the [PE Certificates and Security Credentials Quick Reference](#pe-certificates-and-security-credentials-quick-reference) at the bottom of this page.

 ###Locating the PE Agent Certificate and Security Credentials